 This is a full-day conference for professionals focused on the social and emotional well-being of young people.
 We look forward to hosting 150 social workers, educators, school counselors, and all others working in this space from across Maine and the region.

-The Symposium offers attendees interactive workshops led by industry professionals with depth of expertise in topics ranging from compassion fatigue, to creating safe spaces, to professional self-care – to name just a few.
+The Symposium offers attendees interactive workshops led by industry professionals with depth of expertise in topics ranging from science of reading and writing, outdoor education, alternative education, youth mental health – to name just a few.
 Attendees will have the opportunity to network with the speakers and colleagues throughout the day and will leave with a breadth of activities, strategies, and actions they’ll be able to use in their professional settings.

 For questions regarding the conference, please email ceonline@une.edu.